-This course is designed to provide the student with oncological concepts promoting t advanced knowledge in this specialized area of nursing practice.
-Emphasis is placed c patient and family-centered nursing care with a focus on the nursing management of adult oncology patient.
-Cancers and the risk factors, prevention, diagnosis, staging, tr and follow up care are addressed.
-Multiple treatment modalities, such as chemothers surgery and radiation and the nursing management of side effects from treatment w discussed.
-Common problems in oncology nursing will be explored including; comfor life issues and oncologic emergencies.
+This course is designed to provide the student with oncological concepts promoting the advanced knowledge in this specialized area of nursing practice.
+Emphasis is placed on patient and family-centered nursing care with a focus on the nursing management of the adult oncology patient.
+Cancers and the risk factors, prevention, diagnosis, staging, treatment, and follow up care are addressed.
+Multiple treatment modalities, such as chemotherapy, surgery and radiation and the nursing management of side effects from treatment will be discussed.
+Common problems in oncology nursing will be explored including; comfort, end-of-life issues and oncologic emergencies.